zolhorvath/df/README.md

 Note that you may require a newer version of Java which can be downloaded from http://www.oracle.com/technetwork/java/javase/downloads/index.html.

 The default browser for our tests is Google Chrome.
 You will need to add the Chromedriver to your path to run tests.
-Download the latest Chromedriver for your OS from https://sites.google.com/a/chromium.org/chromedriver/downloads Unpack the archive and move the ``chromedriver`` file to ``/usr/local/bin/chromedriver`` If you are not using OSX, see the getting started docs https://sites.google.com/a/chromium.org/chromedriver/getting-started
+[Download the latest Chromedriver for your OS](https://sites.google.com/a/chromium.org/chromedriver/downloads) then unpack the archive and move the ``chromedriver`` file to ``/usr/local/bin/chromedriver``.
+If you are not using OSX, see Google's [Getting started](https://sites.google.com/a/chromium.org/chromedriver/getting-started) docs for installing the WebDriver for Chrome.

 Before running any tests you must edit the behat.local.yml file, located within DRUPAL_ROOT/profiles/df, replacing "base_url" with the URL to your site.